Stream and control your Simulator.

 ScreenCaptureKit

-Captures individual Simulator windows with zero overhead.
+Captures individual Simulator windows with low overhead.
 No desktop chrome, no other apps, no pixel wasted.
 Combined with VideoToolbox for hardware-accelerated H.264 encoding on Apple silicon.

 LiveKit

-Publishes the H.264 track into a WebRTC room at 60 fps.
-The web dashboard subscribes instantly.
-Data channels carry touch events and commands bidirectionally over the same low-latency connection.
+Publishes the H.264 video track into a WebRTC room at up to 60 fps.
+The web dashboard subscribes for live playback while control commands stay on the realtime channel.

 Supabase